vdhooftcompmet/group-website/README.md

     After adding a new news item or a personal page, you should rerun `./build.sh run` in order to see the freshly parsed markdown files.
 Added people to the `website/custom/people.js` file will immediately show up on your website after a recompile.

-    Other items you can readily customize which also trigger a recompile:
+    Other items you can readily customize which will also trigger a recompile:

     - **Group logo**